 Any temporary diversion route must be maintained by the undertaker until the completion and opening of the public rights of way within the Order limits specified in column (4) of Part 1 of Schedule 5.

 The undertaker must in connection with carrying out of the authorised development provide the new public rights of way specified in columns (1) and (2) of Part 3 of Schedule 5 (new public rights of way to be created) to the extent specified in column (3) of that Part of that Schedule.

+The undertaker must in connection with carrying out of the authorised development provide the new diverted public rights of way specified in columns (3) and (4) of Part 4 of Schedule 5 (new public rights of way to be created) in place of the public rights of way specified in columns (1) and (2) of that Part of that Schedule by the events in column (5) of that Part of that Schedule.

 Temporary stopping up of streets